 New York University, BFA, 2004

-This weekly group during COVID-19 provides a supportive space to help participants process emotions, cope with stress, and connect with others through a variety of self-care practices.
+This weekly group provides a supportive space to help participants process emotions, cope with stress, and connect with others through a variety of self-care practices.

-This group helps new parents navigate the uncertainties and difficulties of raising a family in the time of a global health crisis.
+This group helps emerging parents navigate the uncertainties and difficulties of birth in the time of a global health crisis.